8 Accounting Software Platforms for Making Tax Digital

-Here, Mariah Tompkins scrutinises accounting software options that small businesses can use for their digital tax returns.
+Here, we delve into the accounting software options that small businesses can use for their digital VAT and tax returns.

 Now that Making Tax Digital is here, you should be moving your accounting software to an online or cloud platform if you haven’t done so already.

-Going from the consultation documentation available, HMRC has no plans to provide their own free software.
-This forces the majority of businesses to obtain a software which will be suitable for business use.
+HMRC has no plans to provide their own free software.
+This forces the majority of businesses to obtain an MTD software package which will be suitable for their type of business.

 It largely depends on the type of business you run.
 Each business has to decide based on their personal circumstances.
-For SMEs specifically there are a number of different cloud software systems currently out there which are capable of recording transactions online.
-Here are some to consider:
+For SMEs specifically there are a number of different cloud software systems currently out there that are MTD-compatible.

 Xero

 Xero has several plans which businesses can choose from depending on their needs.
-The prices below are only available for a limited time and will increase after three months.
+The prices quoted are for standard packages (as at time of publishing) but the company has regular promotions and there are optional add-ons as well.

 QuickBooks